If you don't take care of workout supplementation, you might as well not train. Here's how to get it right.

 Metabolically, the lifter's body has gone to hell but it hasn't come back.
 Glycogen levels remain depressed, catabolic hormones remain elevated, and the rate of protein breakdown exceeds the rate of protein synthesis.

 So the net effect of this supposedly conscientious workout is probably little or no anabolic stimulus or resultant muscle growth, and possibly even some storage of fat in the post-workout meal.

 If You Do Understand Workout Supplementation

 Here's what happens...

-The lifter consumes nutrients about 45 minutes to an hour before a workout, too, but it's comprised of about 40 to 50 grams of easily digested functional carbohydrates and about 35-40 grams of unique di- and tripeptides that are absorbed directly into the bloodstream to set up his metabolic machinery.
-Insulin levels surge and amino acids and glucose are carried to muscle cells to prime the pump.
+The lifter consumes nutrients about 45 minutes to an hour before a workout but it's comprised of about 40 to 50 grams of easily digested functional carbohydrates and about 35 to 40 grams of unique di- and tripeptides that are absorbed directly into the bloodstream to set up his metabolic machinery.
+For example, he eats a Finibar™ Competition Bar and drinks a Mag-10®.

 Again, this is to make sure that the body's most anabolic hormone, insulin, is flowing at peak capacities and that there are plenty of glucose molecules and amino acids for insulin to carry to hard-working muscle cells.